Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Input schema has 0% description coverage, so the description fully compensates by explaining both parameters: 'tail' (number of lines, default 100) and 'since' (time filter with examples like '30m', '1h').
-This adds significant meaning beyond the bare schema.
+With 0% schema description coverage, the description fully compensates by explaining each parameter: 'tail' (number of lines, default 100), 'since' (time filter with examples like '30m', '1h'), and 'context' (K8s context, optional).
+This adds critical meaning that the schema alone lacks.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.